 Aside from taking me through the orchards, the cycle route went along some lovely winding country lanes:

 Another surprising source of sustenance!

 Regular readers might remember the ice-cream vending machine that saved me from exhaustion while walking through the Voerstreek on a sizzlingly hot day.
-Towards the end of today’s 70k, with my energy failing, I came across this interesting sight:
+Towards the end of today’s 70k, with my energy failing, I came across this interesting and welcome sight: